 Retire at 67

-with \$595,000 00 with \$690,000

-in super for a OR combined in

-single person super for a couple
+with with \$595,000 in super combined in super for a super for single person a couple

 Support from the age pension

 Even while you access your super benefits, you may be eligible for a government part or full age pension.
 Superannuation and the age pension are not mutually exclusive.